-There’s a direct correlation between the loading time of your website and bounce rate; which is the term used to describe when people visit your site but leave straight away without engaging in the content or products on offer.
+There’s a direct correlation between the loading time of your website and the bounce rate; which is the term used to describe when people visit your site but leave straight away without engaging in the content or products on offer.

-There can be a number of reasons for this from poor navigation to content hierarchy and a lack of apparent relevance to the end users needs.
+There can be a number of reasons for this from poor navigation to content hierarchy and a lack of apparent relevance to the end-users needs.
 However, in today’s impatient world, particularly when it comes to online activities, people will click off your website if it hasn’t loaded within a couple of seconds… oh, and to make this even more of an issue, sometimes it’s not your fault… if someone has really slow internet, their end, the bounce rate theory will still apply.

-We, therefore, need to look at ways to optimize the loading time of your website and reduce bounce rate.
+We, therefore, need to look at ways to optimize the loading time of your website and reduce the bounce rate.

-To better explain ‘bounce rate’ you might want to think of a busy high street where there are many shops vying for your attention.
+To better explain the ‘bounce rate’ you might want to think of a busy high street where there are many shops vying for your attention.
 You, like most customers, will naturally browse a few different stores many times walking in and walking straight back out, because the store doesn’t capture your attention or interest in the merchandise.